Who will suffer the worst from the consequences of climate change?

-Climate change does not affect all parts of the world in the same way.
-Each ecosystem and each area of the planet has its own characteristics, its climate and its population balance.
-Therefore, the question before us is this: who will suffer the worst causes of climate change?
+Climate change does not affect all parts of the world equally.
+Each ecosystem and each region of the planet has its own characteristics, climate, and population balance.
+Therefore, the question we face is: who will suffer the worst consequences of climate change?

 If you want to find out who will suffer the worst consequences, read on.